 It’s natural to think of 6-pack abs and massive weight loss results that personal training can do you for – we don’t blame you… those messages are all over the marketing content directed right at you!
 (Talk about managing expectations?)

-Without diving too deep into the psychology of WHY some enjoy long lasting results and why some don’t, let’s address some key factors that starts one off from a good and healthy place – how personal training can help improve our mental health.
+Without diving too deep into the psychology of WHY some enjoy long-lasting results and why some don’t, let’s address some key factors that start one off from a good and healthy place – how personal training can help improve our mental health.

 But, what does mental health have to do with personal training?